shmool/nggirls-hackalearn-aae16/src/pages/index.md

       - title: Agenda
         title_align: left
         content: >
-          During the five days we'll meet every day for a 2-hour workshop, where we'll connect a pre-made Angular application to Azure, step by step.
+          During the five days we'll meet every day for a 2-hour workshop (11:00-13:00 CEST), where we'll connect a pre-made Angular application to Azure, step by step.
 First we'll deploy it on Static Web Apps, then add an API, connect to Cosmos DB, use authentication and authorization, and configure routing.
 The workshops will be recorded.

-          After the workshop we'll have Q\&A where Shmuela will take a look at your projects and help you both with Angular and Azure.
+          After the workshop we'll have Q\&A (13:30-14:30 CEST) where Shmuela will take a look at your projects and help you both with Angular and Azure.
 Several mentors will be available throughout the week for additional assistance.
 Additional relevant content will be provided, such as video tutorials and Learn Modules.

           About a week later we'll meet again to present our applications.